yufujimoto/SurveyDataCollector/README.md

  The Survey Data Collector (SDC) is a digital archiving system for various kinds of cultural and/or natural assets.
 This system based on the “Simple Object Profile”, which is a well structured information management model in comforming to ISO 19100 series, the International Standards for Geographic Information System (GIS).

 # Requirements
+The SDC is developed by Python.
+It means SDC would be run on Windows and Mac platform.
+However, in some essential function of tethered shooting and colorlization wouldn't work on Windows and Mac.
+These problems will be improved in the future update.
+In current situations, Linux is strongly recommended.
-This tethered shooting system requires following softwares.
-These are easily installed by the "apt-get" command.
+The SDC requires following softwares.
+These are easily installed by the "apt" command.

     + gphoto2       : The open source software under GPL, which provides tethered shooting function on this system.
     + dcraw         : The open source software handling RAW images on this system.
     + gimp          : The open source photo retouch software under GPL providing advanced image editing.
-    + rawtherapee   : The open source RAW image processing software.
     + Sqlite        : The open source light weight DataBase Management System.

 In addition to above softwares, this system requires python libraries as below: